UNMC PA Program Admissions FAQs

 PA students at UNMC will complete five 4-week elective rotations.
 We offer a wide range of elective rotation options in medical and surgical specialties.
 Students are also able to repeat required rotations as electives if they would like additional experience in one of those areas.
 Additionally, international rotations in many different specialties and locations are available as elective rotations.

 We have a great team standing by to ensure all your questions are answered.
-Please reach out to the UNMC College of Allied Health Academic and Student Affairs Department in one of these ways:
+Please reach out to the UNMC College of Allied Health Professions Office of Enrollment Management and Student Affairs: